Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 This is built into the design, rather than something flimsy that folds out and could break over time.
 The rounded shape also means that it should fit nicely and comfortably in the hand.

 On the other side, we have the Medela Freestyle.
 This one weighs 5.2lbs.
-This might not sound like a lot on paper, but that is close to an extra two pounds and this is apparent in the dimensions. there are users of the Spectra S1 that like that it is “pocket-sized” – although this does depend on the pocket.
+This might not sound like a lot on paper, but that is close to an extra two pounds and this is apparent in the dimensions.
+There are users of the Spectra S1 that like that it is “pocket-sized” – although this does depend on the pocket.
+Spectra pumps are lighter than Medela pumps.

 This option isn’t heavy or cumbersome in any way.
 But if you have any familiarity with the Spectra models through friends and family, it could seem like a step-down.